Note

 )

-There is some difference in targets, e.g., sfml-main
+There are some differences in targets, for example, sfml-main

 became SFML::Main